abdobody2040/clinic-sync-arabica/replit.md

 The system is designed as a SaaS solution where administrators can generate and manage licenses for different clinic customers, with support for trial and premium license types.

+## Migration Status
+**Successfully migrated from Lovable to Replit on August 11, 2025**
+- ✅ Replaced Supabase with PostgreSQL database using Neon
+- ✅ Migrated all authentication and license management to server-side API routes
+- ✅ Implemented persistent data storage with automatic fallback
+- ✅ All functionality tested and working correctly
+- ✅ Demo data automatically created on first run

 # User Preferences

 Preferred communication style: Simple, everyday language.